ukrixcrox/ruwt/README.md

    |- index.js
 ```
 # TODO
-- [ ] create a dir where the files can be configured globally
+- [ ] create a dir where the boilerplate code files can be configured globally